 First of all this will include your marketing objectives, product and service offerings.
 Similarly pricing strategies, promotion, time scale and what resources are needed to make it work.

 Hence every plan needs to be translated into what that means in financial terms.
 Because those financial outcomes are typically expressed through three key statements.
 Above all these measure financial performance, strength, and liquidity.

 The three statements are profit and loss statement; balance sheet and cash flow.
 When preparing these you need to stress test them.
 Furthermore subject them to what-if scenarios also sensitivity analysis.

-Above all this shows how your business will meet its objectives.
-Furthermore the time scales involved, who does what and any identified risks.
-As a result you will be able to manage those risks
+Above all this shows how you will meet your business plan objectives.
+Furthermore, time scales involved, who does what and any identified risks.
+As a result you will be able to manage those risks.

-Most noteworthy there is a general rule of management that says you cannot manage what you cannot measure.
+To sum up, you cannot manage what you cannot measure.
 Therefore you need clues/milestones to identify if you are progressing on your journey.
-As a result measure what is important subsequently CSFs help you decide this and figure out Key Performance Indicators (KPIs).
+Measure what is important, for example Key Performance Indicators (KPIs).

-Finally you need to measure and manage your performance.
-Hence judge how you are doing and how the plan is going.
+Finally measure and manage your performance to get it right.
+Hence judge how the plan is going.
 As a result KPIs should normally be a blend of numbers (quantitative) and non-numbers (qualitative).
 Consequently targets can be set and progress measured against these.
-Therefore any variations against these targets prompts investigation and ultimately take action to rectify the situation.
+Therefore any variations against these, prompts investigation.
+As a result you can take action to rectify the situation.